8 Things to do in Bologna when it rains

 Follow my advice when it's cold or rains outside.

-But don't make the mistake to miss them even with the sun.
+But don't make the mistake of missing them even with the sun.

 Get lost inside Santo Stefano Basilica